HUST-hxj/HoneyShell/README.md

 # HoneyShell

-HoneyShell,a simple shell on Linux by HUST_hxj.
+HoneyShell,a simple shell on Linux by Honeta.